Transport in Visakhapatnam: Visakhapatnam International Airport

 Visakhapatnam International Airport, situated to the North-East of Andhra Pradesh, is the main gateway for the city's domestic and international civilian air traffic.
 In 2017–18, the airport handled more than 2.8 million passengers.
-Hyderabad, Bangalore, Chennai, Delhi, Kolkata, Mumbai, Vijayawada, Tirupati, Dubai, Singapore and Kuala Lampur are the major Airway destinations from city airport.
+Hyderabad, Bangalore, Chennai, Delhi, Kolkata, Mumbai, Vijayawada, Tirupati, Dubai, Singapore and Kuala Lumpur are the major Airway destinations from city airport.
 Annually, 7.47 lakh passengers travelled on the Visakhapatnam-Hyderabad route, followed by 4.90 lakh passengers on the Visakhapatnam-Bengaluru.